emscripten-core/emscripten/site/source/docs/getting_started/FAQ.rst

 Why do I get ``error: cannot compile this aggregate va_arg expression yet`` and it says ``compiler frontend failed to generate LLVM bitcode, halting`` afterwards?
 ===================================================================================================================================================================

-This is a limitation of the le32 frontend in :term:`Clang`.
-You can use the x86 frontend instead by compiling with ``EMCC_LLVM_TARGET=i386-pc-linux-gnu`` in the environment (however you will lose the advantages of le32, which includes better alignment of doubles).
+This is a limitation of the asm.js target in :term:`Clang`.
+This code is not currently supported.

 Why does building from source fail during linking (at 100%)?